Why Speed to Market is a Key Survival Tactic for Today’s Manufacturers

 If your business runs on an SAP’s ERP system, you know that getting the data your supply chain or operations organization needs to launch new products is often a slow, painful, and error-prone process.
 Whether you’re launching a net new product or making a simple label, ingredient or component change, you can’t afford to wait months for data to get into SAP.

 What if you could reduce your launch process time by 50% or more?

 The good news is you can by deploying Winshuttle’s New Product Introduction solution.
 This holistic solution of software, services, best practices and pre-built content is designed to get you on the fast track to speedier, more successful product launches.

 Getting to market faster and accelerating revenue will be a key survival tactic as the manufacturing industry continues to change at breakneck speed.
 Is your organization ready?

 If you’re involved in your company’s new product introduction launch process, I’d like to invite you to participate in our ongoing research in this area.
 Please take our 3-minute survey, and we’ll send you a report on our findings later this year and enter you in a drawing to win an Amazon Echo Dot or Google Home – your choice!

 About the author

-Jeanette is a senior product marketing manager at Winshuttle and has over 20 years experience helping technology companies define and market products that solve real-world problems for customers around the globe.
+Jeanette leads the product marketing team at Winshuttle and has over 25 years experience helping technology companies define and market products that solve real-world problems for customers around the globe.
 Although based in our Bothell, WA headquarters, Jeanette hails from the UK.

 Questions or comments about this article?